spurll/cards/readme.md

 ----------

 * There's still a problem in the HTML that causes the page to be slightly too tall (so it scrolls a little even when it shouldn't)
-* TCGPlayer killed DeckBrew integration, so prices are all gone.
+* \[Fixed?\] TCGPlayer killed DeckBrew integration, so prices are all gone.
 Should still be able to scrape pages from the DeckBrew `store_url` field (such as http://shop.tcgplayer.com/magic/mirrodin/lightning-greaves)
-* Currently all users share the same collection (might not be worth fixing)
+* \[Fix in progress\] Currently all users share the same collection (might not be worth fixing)
 * It's possible that very common, short names won't return results when `api.find_card` is called (because DeckBrew will only return the first 100 items, and the one we're looking for might not be in the list)

 DeckBrew API